-Some flee, others defy order to leave eastern Ukraine region
+Some flee eastern Ukraine, others defy govt order to leave

 “The more people leave Donetsk region now, the fewer people the Russian army will have time to kill,” Zelenskyy said.

-Even as the August weather remains warm in eastern Ukraine, authorities are also preparing for the cold months of fall and winter, when they fear that many of the roughly 350,000 residents still inside Donetsk may not have access to heating or electricity, or even clean water.
+Even as the August weather remains warm in eastern Ukraine, authorities are preparing for the cold months of fall and winter, when they fear that many of the roughly 350,000 residents still inside Donetsk may not have access to heat, electricity or even clean water.

-On Tuesday, Ukraine’s Deputy Prime Minister, Iryna Vereshchuk, said that a train carrying evacuees from Donetsk had arrived that day in central Ukraine, representing the start of what authorities are describing as a compulsory evacuation effort that would take 200,000-220,000 out of the province by fall.
+On Tuesday, Ukraine’s deputy prime minister, Iryna Vereshchuk, said a train carrying evacuees from Donetsk had arrived in central Ukraine, representing the start of what authorities are describing as a compulsory evacuation effort that would take 200,000-220,000 people out of the eastern province by fall.

 On the outskirts of Kramatorsk, which has undergone frequent Russian shelling, volunteers have set up a collection point for gathering evacuees who are then transported to the nearest working train station in Pokrovsk, 50 miles (85 kilometers) to the southwest.